jack-williams1/Malawi_PSHA/README.md

 ### The following files are included with this release on Github

 syncat_PSHA_MSSM_input.xls: Main spreadsheet for editing MSSM and PSHA inputs.
-Any updates must be saved to the Matlab variable ‘syncat_PSHA_MSSM_input.’
+Any updates must be saved to the Matlab variable ‘syncat_PSHA_MSSM_input.mat’

 MSSM_sourcecalcs/MSSM.xls: Spreadsheet with data for each source in the Malawi Seismogenic Source Model.
 Contains 7 tabs: